VCG/upset/README.md

 We are hosting a demo instance of UpSet at [http://vcg.github.io/upset](http://vcg.github.io/upset).

+## R Package

+An R package to generate UpSet plots is under development and available at [https://github.com/hms-dbmi/UpSetR](https://github.com/hms-dbmi/UpSetR).

 ## Local Deployment

 1. Clone the repository using ```git clone``` or download and extract the [ZIP file](https://github.com/VCG/upset/archive/master.zip).